 A \emph{regular foliation} of a smooth variety (or complex manifold) $D$ is a locally free subsheaf ${\mathcal F}\subset {\mathcal T}_D$ with a locally free quotient and such that ${\mathcal F}$ is integrable, i.e.\ $[{\mathcal F},{\mathcal F}]\subset{\mathcal F}$.
 Note that the integrability condition is automatically satisfied if ${\rm rk}({\mathcal F})=1$, which is the case of interest to us.

-A \emph{leaf} of a foliation is a maximal connected and immersed complex submanifold $L\subset D$ with ${\mathcal F}|_L={\mathcal T}_L$ as subsheaves of ${\mathcal T}_D|_L$.
+A \emph{leaf} of a foliation is a maximal connected and immersed complex submanifold $L\subset D$ (more precisely, a complex manifold together with an injective immersion into $D$) with ${\mathcal F}|_L={\mathcal T}_L$ as subsheaves of ${\mathcal T}_D|_L$.
 The integrability condition ensures that there exists a (unique) leaf through any point of $D$.
+This is the Frobenius integrability theorem, cf.\ \cite[\S 5, Thm.\ 2]{Manin}.
 A submanifold $Z\subset D$ is \emph{invariant} under the foliation if ${\mathcal F}|_Z\subset {\mathcal T}_Z$ as subsheaves of ${\mathcal T}_D|_Z$.
 If $Z$ is a singular subvariety of $D$, then we call $Z$ invariant if its smooth locus is invariant.
 It is not hard to see that the Zariski closure of an invariant complex submanifold is invariant.
 Also note that every leaf $L$ intersecting an invariant submanifold $Z\subset D$ is contained in its closure.

 A leaf $L\subset D$ is typically not closed.
 Its Zariski closure $\bar L\subset D$ can be identified with the smallest subvariety containing $L$ that is invariant under the foliation.

 Consider now the case of a smooth hypersurface $D\subset X$ of a compact hyperk\"ahler manifold.
 By virtue of Lemma \ref{lem:LA1}, the kernel